dragnoir/dragnoir/README.md

 👋 Hi, I’m Rachid, with deep experience in UI/UX and passion to web3 coding, I hope to make the blockchain easy and available for every one.
+The technology is so powerful but it's hard for peoples to use and integrate.
+This why I am here, I want kids to use the blockchain in their projects,,easy just drag & drop :)

 # Side Projects: